- What is SSV?

 in traditional tournaments.

-- The stronger players will want to play at their own level.
+play at their own level.

-- With SSV as a minimum requirement for a level, the stronger
+for a level, the stronger players will

-players will make sure they score well on SSV.
+make sure they score

-- How
+How

 does SSV help the